Vidhul-S/ISFCR/README.md

 ## Acknowledgements

-- Thanks to the owner of the research paper who provided the initial dataset.
+- Thanks to the owner of the [research paper]() who provided the initial dataset
 - The project was developed using Ultralytics' YOLO framework.
 - Roboflow for the annotation tool.